-1. Technocratic decisions: Experts have difficulty in framing rational ends, only means for unproblematically given ends (as in profitmaking capitalist firms).
+- 1. Technocratic decisions: Experts have difficulty in framing rational ends; they have competence only to specify means for unproblematically given ends (as in profitmaking capitalist firms).
 This problem is exacerbated by the need to take externalities into account (which firms displace).
-Consider the problem of environmental regulation, where there is a deep tension between the short run needs of maximizing profits and the long-term stability of conditions of accumulation.
+Consider the problem of environmental regulation, where there is a deep tension between the short run needs of maximizing profits, the long-term stability of conditions of accumulation, and the general welfare of people.
 Purely technocratic decision-making has difficulty balancing these ends.
-More generally once a simple monetary standard is missing to evaluate alternative means, the incommensurability of means and ends makes it very difficult to deploy pure technical rationality in the state.

-2. democratic-conflict-consensus: Democratic consensus formation is an alternative to pure technical rationality or bureaucratic rule making, but this risks politicization of the goals of state action.
+More generally once a simple monetary standard is missing to evaluate alternative means, the incommensurability of means and ends makes it very difficult to deploy pure technical rationality in the state. - 2. democratic-conflict-consensus: Democratic consensus formation is an alternative to pure technical rationality or bureaucratic rule making, but this risks politicization of the goals of state action.
 Deepening democracy could well improve problem-solving capacity of the state, but it reduces its insulation from popular mobilization and action.